Foot Exam – Vancouver Orthotics

 By walking on the gait plate (dynamic), we collect and visualize data on pressure points, pronation, supination, and toe in-out, flattening of foot arches, plantar pressure, during heel strike, foot flat, mid stance and toe off phase of gait.
 The impressions are in real time and can be seen in 2D and 3D composite form and image.
 This information is very useful when it comes to manufacturing perfect custom foot orthotics.

-Both data, static and dynamic, can be and will be printed for the patient and transmitted to the custom foot orthotic laboratory.
-Each report provides crucial information to the practitioner and to the laboratory which are critical and important in making the best fitting custom foot orthotics Vancouver.
+Both static and dynamic data can be and will be printed for the patient and transmitted to the custom foot orthotic laboratory.
+Each report provides crucial information to the practitioner and to the laboratory which are critical and important in making the best fitting custom foot orthotics.

 A cast is a plaster impression of your foot.
 It must be made to exacting standards.
 Pre-made or off-the-shelf orthotics are generally ill fitting and can often cause ineffective treatment and discomfort.
 By having a prescription cast this will guarantee an accurate orthotics every time.